Automorphism groups of graphs of bounded Hadwiger number: Finite edge-transitive graphs

 \begin{lem} In case the limit graph $\limgraphG$ has only one end, it is almost-4-connected or~$\limgraphG$ has two orbits and the vertices in one of the orbits have degree~$2$.
 In the latter case,~$\limgraphG$ is a subdivision of a vertex-transitive and edge-transitive graph that has the same automorphism group as~$\limgraphG$. \end{lem}

 \begin{proof} Let~$S$ be a minimum separator.
 Since $\limgraphG$ is locally finite, the separator $S$ is finite.
 Note that exactly one of the connected components of~$\limgraphG-S$ is infinite (since $\limgraphG$ has one end), and thus at least one of the connected components of~$\limgraphG-S$ is finite.
-Therefore, for sufficiently large~$j$ each minimum separator in the graph~$G_j$ has size $|S|$, and thus the connectivity of $G_j$ and $\limgraphG$ coincides.
-This implies that~$G_j$ and thus~$\limgraphG$ has minimum degree~$|S|$ by Mader's Theorem (Theorem~\ref{lem:mad}).
+Therefore, for sufficiently large~$j$ each minimum separator in the graph~$G_j$ has size at most $|S|$.
+This implies that~$G_j$ has minimum degree at most~$|S|$ by Mader's Theorem (Theorem~\ref{lem:mad}) and thus~$\limgraphG$ has minimum degree~$|S|$.
+This also implies that~$G_j$ has minimum degree exactly~$|S|$ and thus the connectivity of $G_j$ and $\limgraphG$ coincides.

-Thus, if $|S|=1$, then the minimum degree of $\limgraphG$ is 1, contradicting that $\limgraphG$ is edge-transitive, infinite and twin-free.
+If $|S|=1$, then the minimum degree of $\limgraphG$ is 1, contradicting that $\limgraphG$ is edge-transitive, connected, infinite and twin-free.
 If $|S|=2$, then the minimum degree of $\limgraphG$ is 2, and therefore $\limgraphG$ must have two orbits and the vertices in one of the orbits, say~$O$, have degree 2.
 In this case, we can replace every path of length 2 that has an internal vertex from~$O$ by an edge and obtain a graph~$\limgraphG'$ that is vertex-transitive and has the same automorphism group as~$\limgraphG$.

 Suppose now that~$|S|=3$.
 If a finite connected component of~$\limgraphG-S$ were to contain more than one vertex, then for sufficiently large~$j$ there is a separator in $G_j$ separating more than one vertex.
-However, finite 3-connected edge-transitive graphs are known to be almost-4-connected (see for example here~\cite{DBLP:journals/dam/ZhangM08}).
+However, finite 3-connected edge-transitive, twin-free graphs are known to be almost-4-connected (see for example here~\cite[Theorem 1]{DBLP:journals/dam/ZhangM08}).
 Therefore, the finite connected component of~$\limgraphG-S$ consists of only one vertex, and thus the limit graph $\limgraphG$ is almost-4-connected. \end{proof}

 Recall that a graph is almost vertex-transitive if it has only finitely many vertex orbits under its automorphism group.
 Note that edge-transitive graphs are almost vertex-transitive.
 An end of a graph is \emph{thick} if it contains an infinite collection of pairwise disjoint one-way infinite paths.
-We will only use the concept in the following two theorems. \begin{theo}[{\cite[Theorem~5.6]{DBLP:journals/combinatorica/Thomassen92}}] If~$G$ is an infinite, locally finite, connected and almost vertex-transitive graph with only one end, then that end is thick. \end{theo}
+We will only use the concept in the following two theorems. \begin{theo}[{\cite[Theorem~5.6]{DBLP:journals/combinatorica/Thomassen92}}] If~$G$ is a connected, infinite, locally finite and almost vertex-transitive graph with only one end, then that end is thick. \end{theo}